codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 ---

-In this tutorial we will see how you can use Codefresh to deploy a Docker image to a Kubernetes cluster and also how to to setup an automated pipeline to automatically redeploy it when the source code changes.
+In this tutorial we will see how you can use Codefresh to deploy a Docker image to a Kubernetes cluster and also how to setup an automated pipeline to automatically redeploy it when the source code changes.

 >Even though, in this tutorial we use Codefresh to deploy docker images directly to the Kubernetes cluster, in production we suggest you use [Helm]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/)  instead.
 Helm is a package manager for Kubernetes that allows you to deploy multiple applications at once as a single entity (Helm Charts) and also perform rollbacks to previous versions.
 Like Kubernetes, [Codefresh has native support for Helm deployments]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/) including a [release dashboard]({{site.baseurl}}/docs/new-helm/helm-releases-management/).

-Notice that for this tutorial we will use the GUI provided by Codefresh to both create the Kubernetes service inside the cluster and also to create the CI/CD pipeline that keeps it up-to-date.
+Notice that for this tutorial we will use the GUI provided by Codefresh to both create the Kubernetes service inside the cluster and also to create the CI/CD pipeline that keeps it up to date.
 In a real world scenario it is best if you use  [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) which is much more powerful and flexible.

 Codefresh also offers [several alternative ways]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) of deploying to Kubernetes.